-The following collection of aggregated, public-facing data snapshots provides a quick overview of All of Us Research Program participant characteristics and information on the type of data collected from participants.
-Learn more about each snapshot by scrolling down below.
+These aggregated, public-facing data snapshots provide an overview of All of Us Research Program participant characteristics and the types of data that we collect from participants.

 Note: There are many stages of the All of Us participant journey.
 More than — people have registered with the program by creating online accounts at JoinAllofUs.org, beginning the enrollment process.
-The snapshots below highlight people who have completed enrollment, our participants.
+The snapshots below highlight participants in the All of Us Research Program.

 Participants at a Glance